nikvdp/neomux/README.md

   to customize this, set this variable to a different value. `%{WindowNumber()}` will be replaced by the window number itself.

+  If you have [airline](https://github.com/vim-airline/vim-airline) installed neomux will attempt to add it to your airline.
+If this doesn't work for you please leave an issue!

 - `g:neomux_dont_fix_term_ctrlw_map` - By default you can't get out of a neovim terminal window with `<C-w>` the way you can from a normal vim window.
 Neomux modifies the default mappings so that `<C-w>` works the same way in a terminal